dubeyadarsh/House_Price_Prediction/README.md

 So I have used Linear Regression.
 Accuracy of model is 84%.
 UI of website is  created using ReactJs.
-Ml model is deoployed using flask Server.
+Ml model is deployed using flask Server.